 Channel Island Cetacean Research Unit

-At Channel Islands Cetacean Research Unit (CICRU) we pride ourselves in the daily contribution to cetacean research and understanding the health of the oceans.
+The Channel Islands Cetacean Research Unit (CICRU) contributes daily to cetacean research and understanding the health of the oceans.
 CICRU is a bio-surveillance research group analyzing the health of the ocean through the health of cetaceans.
-We believe in "One Ocean, One Health."
+They believe in "One Ocean, One Health."

 Whale Alert Alaska - National Park Service

-A partnership between NPS Glacier Bay, Whale Alert, NOAA, and the state of Alaska provides in-season daily updates of whale presence to reduce ship strikes in the waters of Southeast Alaska.
-Vetted industry members including cruise ship operators and pilots for the Alaska Marine Highway System use whale alert to keep informed of recent sightings.
+A partnership between NPS Glacier Bay, Whale Alert, NOAA, and the state of Alaska provides in-season daily updates of whale presence to reduce vessel strikes in the waters of Southeast Alaska.
+Vetted industry members including cruise ship operators and pilots for the Alaska Marine Highway System use Whale Alert to keep informed of recent sightings.

 "Whale Alert" is trademark protected.